 This is a Lean Bread Dough

-Pizza crust, like homemade bagels or focaccia, requires a lean dough.
+Pizza crust, like homemade bagels, artisan bread, and focaccia, requires a lean dough.
 A lean dough doesn’t use eggs or butter.
 Without the extra fat to make the dough soft, you’re promised a crusty pizza crust.
 (However, I recommend using some olive oil for flavor and to keep the interior on the softer side.)
-Recipes like homemade cinnamon rolls and dinner rolls require fat to yield a “rich dough,” which creates a softer and more dessert-like bread.
+Recipes like dinner rolls and overnight cinnamon rolls require fat to yield a “rich dough,” which creates a softer and more dessert-like bread.

 How to Make Easy Pizza Dough (for bread beginners!)

 Watch my pizza dough video tutorial below.
 It’s really that easy!